 Alexandria has not historically been as vulnerable to various natural hazard events as other locations in the state.
 The City is moderately more prone to tornadoes than other locations in the state and has experienced flooding, hail, thunderstorms and others natural hazard events.
 The potential impacts of climate change-including an increase in prolonged periods of excessively high winds and more heavy precipitation-are often most significant for vulnerable communities.
 The City is not located near the coast, but it is still impacted secondary effects such as tropical storms from traveling hurricanes.
 By the middle of the century the average summer temperature is expected to rise four degrees.
-This rise in temperature could lead to altered weather and precipitation patterns, a rise in severe storms, an increased risk of catastrophic floods, increased electricity costs, and ruined crops.
-Additionally, any increase in the ocean levels or increased storm activity may lead to people moving inland from the coast.
+This rise in temperature could lead to altered weather and precipitation patterns, a rise in severe storms, an increase in the ocean levels or increased storm activity may lead to people moving inland from the coast.
 An increase of people could come into the City which would drive up housing costs, reduce the availability of jobs, and tax resources.